KalaKit/KalaHeaders/README.md

 Provides fixed-size, memory-safe primitive types for cross-platform math, logic, and data layout.
 Ensures consistent behavior across platforms (Windows, Linux).
 Includes constexpr min/max bounds and static assertions for type safety.

+## kalacrash.hpp

+Terminates when Crash() is called, aborting all actions and creating a crash log at ./kalacrash_index.txt